-There have been a few articles over the last few years which talk about the dangers of sitting, and.
+There have been a few articles over the last few years which talk about the dangers of sitting, and comparing sitting to smoking.
 Here is a word in defence of sitting.

 While there is no such thing as healthy smoking, there is such a thing as healthy sitting.
 It is possible to sit comfortably for long periods of time without causing harm or damage.
 And while you can’t learn to smoke healthily, you can certainly learn to sit healthily and comfortably.
 Children do this naturally – it is built in to our design as humans to be upright easily.
 But unfortunately most children lose this ability when they grow up, leading many to think that we are not designed to sit for long periods of time.